MadhavPruthi/Fleo-flutter-video-amalgamation/README.md

 ## Setting Up

-Add your Agora APP ID in .env
+Add your Agora APP ID in .env-default and rename this file to .env

 ## Running the Project